stephanbcbauer/standards.catena-x.github.io/README.md

 Mini guide for proceeding with documentation on [Catena-X page](https://catenax-ng.github.io/)

-- Procedures (for the Team and also for internal operators) must be documented
 - Documentation is written as a markdown file.
 Contributions are done via pull request
 - We use [markdownlint](https://www.npmjs.com/package/markdownlint) in a pre-commit hook.